Singles Guide to Living In Panama

 When selecting a place to live in Panama, you need to consider what things you NEED in your life to make you happy.
 A more affordable lifestyle is high on most people’s priority list.
 Some areas of Panama are more affordable than others.
 There is a place in Panama to fit every budget.

-If you have existing health problems, you will probably want to live in a town with English-speaking doctors and a town has a hospital.
+If you have existing health problems, you will probably want to live in a town with English-speaking doctors and a town with a hospital.
 These are both readily available in most areas of Panama.

 punta pacifica hospital